-The compatible charger(s) will not charge a faulty battery pack.
-The charger will indicate faulty battery pack by refusing to light or by displaying a problem pack or charger blink pattern.
+FAULTY BATTERY PACKS: This charger will not charge a faulty battery pack.
+The charger will indicate faulty battery pack by refusing to light or by displaying problem pack or charger.

 NOTE: This could also mean a problem with a charger.
-If the charger indicates a problem, take the charger and battery pack to be tested at an authorized service center.